beekhof/rss-operator/doc/design/replication.md

 ### Seed Failures

-If the command for creating the initial application primary fails, the pod with the next lowest index (but equal sequnce number) will be tried until one succeeds.
-If no further pods with the highest sequence number remain, replication will be aborted and the cluster will enter a failed state.
+If the command for creating the initial application primary fails, the Pod with the next lowest index (but equal sequnce number) will be tried until one succeeds.
+If no further Pods with the highest sequence number remain, the operator will not attempt to create any additional primaries or secondaries and a failed state will be recorded in the CRD object.

-The pod on which the command failed will be listed as failed and excluded from hosting primaries and secondaries until after it has been cleaned up by the subsequent replicaiton phases.
+The Pod on which the command failed will be listed as failed and excluded from hosting primaries and secondaries until after it has been cleaned up (application stop and/or the Pod deleted) by the subsequent replicaiton phases.

 ### Primary Failures

-If the command for creating a subsequent application primary fails, the pod with the next lowest sequence number and/or index will be tried until one succeeds.
-If no further pods remain, replication will be aborted and the cluster will enter a failed state.
+If the command for creating a subsequent application primary fails, the Pod with the next lowest sequence number and/or index will be tried until one succeeds.
+If no further Pods with the highest sequence number remain, the operator will not attempt to create any additional primaries or secondaries and a failed state will be recorded in the CRD object.

-The pod on which the command failed will be listed as failed and excluded from hosting primaries and secondaries until after it has been cleaned up by the subsequent replicaiton phases.
+The Pod on which the command failed will be listed as failed and excluded from hosting primaries and secondaries until after it has been cleaned up by the subsequent replicaiton phases.